Careers360 Logo

 There are many places where you can find like-minded people like Telegram groups and Facebook.
 Interacting with them can also aid you in refining your skills while finding flaws to avoid in your test.

-10. Word Games and quizzes
+10. Word Games and Quizzes

 Crosswords: A classic word puzzle that challenges you to fill in a grid with words that fit the clues given.
 Crosswords can be a great way to test your vocabulary and knowledge of current events.